ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 • Developing better social interactions

-This approach helps children build skills gradually through consistent practice and structured support.
+Children build these skills gradually through consistent practice and structured support.

 2. Parent Management Training (Supporting the Family)